Application Development

 Device initialization

 Operating system-dependent features are encapsulated in the Wi-Fi SDK.
-The task schedules for core features of an IoT device such as device pairing and data communication have been implemented.
+The task schedules for core features of a smart device such as device pairing and data communication have been implemented.
 Therefore, you can directly call the initialization function to specify parameters and register callbacks.

 OPERATE_RET device_init(VOID)